natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 Striker has a much better fire rate and a bigger room for error compared to its predecessor, due to having five launchers at once, thermal imaging and great mobility, so its push-preventing powers can be godlike in skilled hands.

-Nevertheless, its guidance camera placement is far from ideal - it creates aiming problems when firing and controlling the ATGMs over uneven ground or from behind cover, requiring user to directly aim with the scope which involves also exposing the vehicle to the enemy kinetic shells - unlike with the Swingfire's raised camera podium.
+Nevertheless, its guidance camera placement is far from ideal - it creates aiming problems when firing and controlling the ATGMs over uneven ground or from behind cover, requiring user to directly aim with the scope to make corrections, which involves also exposing the vehicle to the enemy kinetic shells - unlike with the Swingfire's raised camera podium.

 Due to this main disadvantage, it takes a lot more dedication and patience from its users to command the vehicle expertly.